 4. California College of the Arts, San Francisco and Oakland, California

-In addition to study abroad opportunities in more than 70 countries around the world, students have access to the third largest apparel and textile industry in the country, student chapters of two major industry associations—the International Textiles and Apparel Association (ITAA) and the American Association of Textile Chemists and Colorists (AATCC), and the opportunity to participate in several campus events including exhibitions, design and merchandising competitions, exhibitions, and the popular Mom’s Weekend Fashion Show.
+Program highlights include study abroad opportunities in more than 70 countries, access to the third largest apparel and textile industry in the country, optional membership in student chapters of two major industry associations—the International Textiles and Apparel Association (ITAA) and the American Association of Textile Chemists and Colorists (AATCC), study tours to places such as Los Angeles, and the opportunity to contribute to Cougar Couture—WSU’s AMDT Newsletter.
+Students also have the opportunity to participate in several campus events including exhibitions, design and merchandising competitions, and the popular Mom’s Weekend Fashion Show.